Bronx River Alliance

-Bronx River Alliance is a non-profit organization dedicated to conserving, preserving, and improving the health of the Bronx river and surrounding environments.
+Bronx River Alliance is a non-profit organization dedicated to conserving, preserving, and improving the health of the Bronx River and surrounding environments.

 Organization history

 The Bronx River Restoration Project (BXRR), founded by Ruth Anderberg in 1974, grew into the Bronx River Working Group a group with the aim to be a "voice for the river."
 In 1997, the Bronx River Working Group expanded its efforts to include community groups including government agencies, businesses, and schools.
-In 2001, the Bronx River Working Group officially founded the Bronx River Alliance.
+In 2001, the Bronx River Working Group along with Bronx River Restoration headed by Nancy Wallace officially founded the Bronx River Alliance.

 Bronx River House

 In 2016, after sharing an office for many years with the Parks Department on the Bronx River Parkway, the alliance opened the Bronx River House, a riverfront home in Starlight Park near 174th Street.
 The Bronx River House, a parks department building, serves as a base for the Bronx River Alliance's 20-member staff.
 Additionally, the building stores canoes and kayaks, serves as a laboratory for studying the river environment, while also providing space and programming to school and community groups.